 High school is one of the best times of your life, but it can also be one of the most difficult when looking for your first or second job.
 You’ve got to fill out applications, prep for interviews, and write your resume.

 Using ChatGPT for resumes is a cool idea, but can still feel daunting and overwhelming.
-We’ve all been there, and up until now, there hasn’t been a good resource for high schoolers to help craft compelling resumes or student cover letters.
+We’ve all been there, and what you really need is a free AI resume builder and solid student cover letters to get you on your way.

 High School Student Resume